Yes, his system does work. How does Stan Weinstein’s system work compared to the index? I do not know as I have never measured it.

 The trend is your friend

-- Find the stocks with the nicest charts, and an upward moving average, as well as the price above the tend line.
+- Find the stocks with the nicest charts and an upward moving average, as well as the price above the trend line.

-- When it breaks the trend sell.
-The trend being defined as the 200 day simple moving average.
+- When it breaks the trend, sell the stock.
+The pattern or direction is defined as the 200-day simple moving average.

 In the old days Stan used charts, not you can go to any financial website like money.msn.com or Yahoo Finance and find a trend line.